DataDog/ddprof/docs/Attachment.md

 Problem
 ==
-dd-prof needs to enable instrumentation for the process it wraps.
+ddprof needs to enable instrumentation for the process it wraps.
 If this fails, we want the target process to get launched anyway.
 It would also be great if instrumentation happened after the profiler gets launched (i.e., don't profile the profiler in the common case).
 Basically, we'd